OWASP/www-project-top-10-for-large-language-model-applications/0_5_vulns/MisterGPT_PromptInjection.md

-## Prompt Injection Vulnerability
+## Prompt Injection Vulnerability  - This is an example

 **Author(s):**

-ChatGPT, OpenAI
+Steve Wilson

 **Description:**